 Building a Diverse Manga Collection

-Manga is an incredibly diverse format and there are a lot of opportunities to get lost in the weeds as you begin, or refine, your collection development strategy to incorporate it.
+Manga is an incredibly diverse medium and there are a lot of opportunities to get lost in the weeds as you begin, or refine, your collection development strategy to incorporate it.
 Worse, you might deprive your readers of serendipitous discovery by only focusing on the most popular titles they already know about.
 Beyond the bestsellers in every category is a deep backlist to discover and enjoy, but building a truly diverse collection can put a strain on even the most ambitious budgets.

 Engage your readers to find out what they’re already reading AND watching.
 Familiarize yourself with a range of great resources that specialize in manga for reviews and insights, including Good Comics for Kids, Manga Bookshelf, Manga Librarian, and No Flying No Tights.